jhildenbiddle/gulp-boilerplate/README.md

 ### Task Configuration

 Task configuration files are located in the `./gulp/` directory.
-These files contain the subtask configuration information, which is used to auto-generate a gulp task based on the specified task runner.
+These files contain the subtask configuration information, which is used to auto-generate gulp tasks based on the specified task runner.

 The properties used for each subtask can be found in the corresponding task runner file located in the `./gulp/lib/` directory.

 The `lib` property is used to specify the associated task runner for the subtask.
 If the subtask name matches the task runner name, the `lib` property can be omitted.

 *Configure these files as needed for your project.*